Difference Between Hearing and Trial

 Hearing vs Trial

-In case of trial, all the evidence, facts, and witnesses are brought up and is a proper legal proceeding.
+All the evidence, facts, and witnesses are brought up in case of trial, and it is a proper legal proceeding.
 The primary objective is to prove the victim guilty or innocent, and the judge gives the final verdict.

 The hearing takes place before the trial.